hanjinliu/impy/docs/tutorial_viewer.rst

 ``impy`` provides easier way to integrate your function to ``napari``.

-- Example 1: Fit filament tips to sigmoid function
+*Example*: Fit filament tips to sigmoid function

 .. code-block:: python
     :linenos: